 The brackets work great in applications where the lights are facing downward as in under cabinet lighting.
 This simple step of installing LED strip light fasteners will save from worrying about falling strips in the future.

 This aluminum channel is an affordable way to mount LED strip lights while giving them the best professional look.
-This track comes in .5 and full meter lengths that can house LED strips up to 10mm in diameter, like the Standard and High Density Flex Strips.
-The track comes with an optional UV protected cover that diffuses the light slightly and looks fantastic.
+This track comes in .5 and full meter lengths that can house LED strips up to 10mm in diameter, like the Standard and High-Density Flex Strips.
+For a perfectly spotless strip light solution, pair our COB LED Strip lights with these diffusers.
+The track comes with a UV-protected cover that diffuses the light slightly and looks fantastic.

 This method still relies on the adhesive backing as the strips adhere to the aluminum track.
 The aluminum and adhesive work very well together and form a great bond.
 There are then clips that hold the track in place that will mount to the desired surface.

 This is highly recommended if the light is going to be seen directly by people.
 The track and UV-protected screen cover make the lights look like a professional fixture, no one would guess it is flex strips inside.

 This last method is for when mounting options are limited in the space or there is no way to screw into the surface where the LED strips need to go.
 LEDSupply carries a strong double-sided tape that is sold by the foot.
 This tape is rated for high temperatures and is much better than the adhesive used on the flex strips themselves.
 Use this tape to double the bond and ensure the LED strips stay where they are put.